Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/README.md

 * `StockList.cs`: this is a C#/.NET porting of the [Lightstreamer - Stock-List Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-java).
 It inherits from the *IDataProvider* interface and calls back Lightstreamer through the *IItemEventListener* interface.
 Use it as a starting point to implement your custom data adapter.
 * `ExternalFeed.cs`: this component simulates an external data feed that supplies quote values for all the stocks needed for the demos.
-* `StandaloneLauncher.cs`: this is a stand-alone executable that launches both the Data Adapter and the Metadata Adapter for the .NET Stock-List Demo example.
+* `StandaloneLauncher.cs`: this is the Remote Server, that is, stand-alone executable that launches both the Data Adapter and the Metadata Adapter for the .NET Stock-List Demo example.
 It redirects sockets connections from Lightstreamer to the .NET Servers implemented in the LS .NET Standard Adapter SDK library.
-* `Log4NetLoggerProviderWrapper.cs`: used by the stand-alone executable to forward the log produced by the LS .NET Standard Adapter SDK library to the application logging system, based on NLog.<br>
+* `Log4NetLoggerProviderWrapper.cs`: used by the Remote Server to forward the log produced by the LS .NET Standard Adapter SDK library to the application logging system, based on NLog.<br>

 Check out the sources for further explanations.